gatsbyjs/gatsby/docs/tutorial/using-a-theme.md

 })
 ```

-Now, instead of a purple theme, we have a blue theme instead:
+Now, instead of a purple theme, you have a blue theme instead:

 ![Screenshot of project with updated color theme](./images/starter-blog-theme-updated-colors.png)